DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   });
   ```

 - Configure Storage and Cache cleaners on application startup.
-This allows you to specify how long document data persists on the server, and consequently, how long the server resources are reserved to store this data.
-Note that after a document's data is removed for the Storage and Cache, you cannot navigate or print this document - make sure to use reasonable values for these settings.
+This allows you to specify how long you want to reserve resources to store document data on the server.
+Note that after a document's data is removed for the Storage and Cache, you cannot navigate or print this document.

   ```cs
   var cacheCleanerSettings = new CacheCleanerSettings(TimeSpan.FromMinutes(1), TimeSpan.FromSeconds(30), TimeSpan.FromMinutes(2), TimeSpan.FromMinutes(2));